autopkg/jss-recipes/README.md

 In the `Arguments` section of the `JSSImporter` processor, all values should be text-replacement variables; for example, the value of `policy_category` should be: `%POLICY_CATEGORY%`.

-In the `Input` section of the recipe, the variable should be defined with an ALL_CAPS name set to the values desired (and in many cases, as defined later in the style guide).
-Following on the previous example, the input variable would be named `POLICY_CATEGORY`, and should have the value `Testing`.
+In the `Input` section of the recipe, the variable should be defined with an uppercase `NAME` set to the values desired (and in many cases, as defined later in the style guide).
+Following the previous example, the input variable would be named `POLICY_CATEGORY`, and should have the value `Testing`.

 The `JSSImporter` processor will include at least the following arguments, and values (as specified in the `Input` section):